skullanbones/ts-analyzer/README.md

 Install Qt Creator or Qt SDK and open the ts-analyzer.pro project file.
 From the Qt Creator IDE you can now edit this project.

-Alternatively it's possible building via commandline:
+Alternatively it's possible building via commandline (requires Qt SDK):

     qmake
     make